PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

 the job to start as it waits for open resources).

 There is another example that uses `mclapply` to do the same thing at a higher level over a matrix (or dataframe).

+There are also high-level frameworks that can take various backends using the `parallel` package a base. `doParallel` is a good example.

+If you are used to functional and futures programming, there is also the `furr` and `purr` packages that can use multicore processing to execute async and futures based R coding.

+If you are used to functional and futures programming, there is also the `furr` and `purr` packages that can use multicore processing to execute async and futures based R coding.

+If you are used to functional and futures programming, there is also the `furr` and `purr` packages that can use multicore processing to execute async and futures based R coding.

+If you are used to functional and futures programming, there is also the `furr` and `purr` packages that can use multicore processing to execute async and futures based R coding.